MicrosoftDocs/xamarin-docs/docs/ios/tvos/user-interface/navigation-bars.md

 In addition to the Title (that is displayed in the center), Navigation Bars can contain one or more Navigation Bar Buttons (`UIBarButtonItem`) on the left and right sides of the bar.

 > [!IMPORTANT]
-> **NOTE:** Navigation Bars are totally transparent by default.
+> Navigation Bars are totally transparent by default.
 Care should be taken to ensure that the content of the Navigation Bar stays readable over the content underneath it.
 For example, when content in a Table View or Collection scrolls under it.